QuirkyCort/IoTy/README.md

 ### 1) Install MicroPython

-Follow the instructions here : https://docs.micropython.org/en/latest/esp32/tutorial/intro.html
+Follow the instructions here : https://docs.micropython.org/en/latest/esp32/tutorial/intro.html, but use the firmware from https://github.com/glenn20/micropython-espnow-images/tree/main/20220709_espnow-g20-v1.19.1-espnow-6-g44f65965b instead.

+**Note**
+* If you use the default micropython firmware, you will not be able to use ESPNow.
+* Version 1.20 hasn't been tested with IoTy and is currently not recommended for use.

 ### 2) Select a name